 The Giants Club is an initiative of Space for Giants that gives us the real political, financial and technical muscle to get our work done.
 It unites sitting or former Heads of State of the four countries that hold half of Africa’s remaining elephants: Botswana, Gabon, Kenya, and Uganda.
-Its initial goal is to protect half of Africa’s elephants by 2020, but it is already looking beyond that to long-term threats.
+Its initial goal is to protect half of Africa’s elephants, and it is already looking beyond that to long-term threats.

 WHERE DO WE DO THIS?

 Angola BOTSWANA GABON KENYA Namibia UGANDA Zambia Zimbabwe

 President Masisi took office in 2018, and governs the country with Africa’s largest remaining elephant populations, centred on the magical Okavango Delta.
 Human-elephant co-existence is a growing issue

 President Bongo’s commitment has never wavered to make Gabon a sanctuary for Africa’s largest remaining populations of forest elephants.
 Poaching threats are increasing, as are challenges of human-elephant coexistence

 Kenya has long been associated globally with safari holidays to see wildlife in its natural habitat.
 President Kenyatta’s focus is on preserving those habitats while ensuring they drive real benefit to growing populations

 Uganda has Africa’s fastest-growing elephant populations.
 Its protected areas and their wildlife were decimated by civil conflict decades ago, but President Museveni is committed to finding innovative ways to fund their protection

 Former President Khama led Botswana for 10 years to 2018, turning the country into a byword for African conservation best practice.
 He remains involved in the Giants Club as President Emeritus